kimandrews/GEM3Genomics2020/PreWorkshop/PreWorkshop01_StartHere.md

 You could do the Unix command line exercises from the pre-recorded lectures on your personal computer, because the exercises don’t require a lot of computational power or space, and don’t require installation of new programs (unless you are using Windows… see below).
 However, doing the exercises on the servers has several advantages:

-1. It gives you practice with using a server, which you will need to use for the Day 2 bioinformatic analyses for the live portion of the workshop (and for your own future research).
+1. It gives you practice with using a server, which you will need to use for the bioinformatic analyses for the live portion of the workshop (and for your own future research).
 2. If we’re all working on the same servers, it makes it easy to share files needed for the activities.
 3. If you have a Windows computer, you can’t do the pre-recorded lecture activities on your computer unless you install a Linux/Unix emulator.
 So if you have a Windows machine, working on the servers will be simpler for learning the Unix command line.